 The Norman C. Francis Academic/Science Complex

-The Norman C. Francis Academic/ Science Complex, which is shown in the photo above, is home to the Departments of Biology, Chemistry, Computer Science and Physics.
+The Norman C. Francis Academic/ Science Complex, which is shown in the photo above, is home to the Departments of Biology, Chemistry, Computer Science, Physics and Math.
 The Biology Department occupies the fourth floor.
 We moved in from our previous facilities in the Administration Building in 1988.
 The NCF building is home to lecture classrooms, teaching labs and faculty research laboratories.
 Because of the growing success of Xavier's programs leading into medicine, pharmacy, and graduate school, the NCF Building became overcrowded.
 In 1999, the NCF-Addition was completed, more than doubling the physical plant of the science departments.

 Research Facilities.
 The department has several core research facilities which are shared by faculty.
 We have facilities for general research techniques such as spectrophotometry, gel electrophoresis and histology.
 Faculty have set up brand new facilities for cell culture and molecular biological techniques.